mddazure/azure-vwan-security-microhack/README.md

 `az network nic show-effective-route-table -g vwan-security-microhack-spoke-rg -n spoke-1-nic --output table`

 ❓ Where does the default route point?

+Connect to onprem-vm at 10.0.1.4 via Bastion, open a command prompt and obtain the outbound IP address from ipconfig.io:

+`curl ipconfig.io`

+❓ Which IP address does it connect from?
+What resource does this address belong to?

 ## Task 2: Secure outbound